akka/akka/akka-docs/scala/camel.rst

 route construction templates, used by akka-camel internally, are sufficient for most use cases, some applications may require more specialized routes to actors.
 The akka-camel module provides two mechanisms for customizing routes to actors, which will be explained in this section.
-These are
+These are:

 * Usage of :ref:`camel-components` to access actors.
   Any Camel route can use these components to access Akka actors.